-When Larvikite is polished, it acquires the same silver blue sheen as Labradorite, except that it belongs to three endmembers of the feldspar group and contains less than 5% quartz.
+When Larvikite, the little brother of Labradorite, is polished, it acquires the same silver blue sheen as Labradorite, except that it belongs to three endmembers of the feldspar group and contains less than 5% quartz.
 This type of rock is a variety of Monzonite, often rich in titanium, which is found in Larvik, Norway.

 Amazonite is a microcline and belongs to an other series (alkali feldspar) than Labradorite.
 Although it is not found in the Amazon area, it takes its name from the Amazon River.
 It is a light green, green-blue feldspar; its color is due to small lead impurities.
 Dune beads' Amazonite has a silky or silvery sheen.

 It seems that Amazonite balances between the feminine and masculine energies and opens the door to emotions.
 As a consequence, it is a stone that helps to see both sides of an issue and that promotes artistic excellence.